Bukixo/udemy-angular4/angular-app/Lesson notes/Consuming HTTP Services.md

 createPost(input: HTMLInputElement) {
     const post = { title: input.value };
-    this.posts.splice(0, 0, post); // as soon as we create the post object we immedialtly update the post array
+    this.posts.splice(0, 0, post); // as soon as we create the post object we immediately update the post array

     input.value = ''; // then we clear our input
     //
     this.service.create(post) // and make a call to the server.
-If

     .subscribe(
       newPost => {
         post['id'] = newPost.id; // if the server repsonds with a ok we set the post with a new id },
       (error: AppError) => {
-        this.posts.splice(0, 1); // otherwise if somethign goes wrong we want to rollback our change and remove the new post. if (error instanceof BadInput) {
+        this.posts.splice(0, 1); // otherwise if something goes wrong we want to rollback our change and remove the new post. if (error instanceof BadInput) {
           // this.form.setErrors(error.originalError;
         } else {